miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 and self-improvement, traumatic events can isolate and weaken the soul.

 It's a trap!
 The angels betting against you and your vibe-type want you to despair.
-Despair is the feeling your enemy winning.
+Despair is the feeling of your enemy winning.
 And it's not true!
 It's a trap of the mind.
 Escape that rabbit hole, Forrest!
 Run and don't ever stop.
 No, take that and reverse it (in the words of the great Willy Wonka).
 Don't run from your problems.